voiddata/notes/binary-search/leetcode/square-root-of-a-number.md

 }
 ```

-The above approach is somewhat faster than the above approaches because we update `low` and `high` by 1.
+The above approach is somewhat faster than the approaches 1 and 2 because we update `low` and `high` by 1.
 But infinite loops are not recommended.